oracle-livelabs/developer/orcl-blockchain-platform/1-labs-obp-env-setup/obp-console.md

 16. Repeat tasks 1-16 to create the 'sam\_dealer2' user and add to the 'dealer2' instance.

+17. Repeat tasks 1-16 to create the 'marketplace' user and add to the 'marketplace' instance.

 You may now proceed to the next lab.